30.5 cm SK L/50 gun: Coast defense mounts

-The island of Helgoland received four twin gun turrets between 1909–12, although their exact type is unknown.
-Battery Kaiser Wilhelm II was built to protect the port of Zeebrugge in Occupied Flanders during World War I. It consisted of four guns in concrete barbettes mounted on Bettungsschiessgerüst (BSG) (firing platforms).
+The island of Helgoland received four twin gun turrets between 1909 and 1912, although their exact type is unknown.
+Battery Kaiser Wilhelm II was built to protect the port of Zeebrugge in Occupied Flanders, and to cover the Scheldt estuary from a potential British landing, during World War I. It consisted of four guns in concrete barbettes mounted on Bettungsschiessgerüst (BSG) (firing platforms).
 These manually powered mounts rotated on a pivot at the front of the mount and the rear was supported by rollers resting on a semi-circular rail.
 They were equipped with a gun shield and capable of all-around fire.
 They were manned by sailors from Naval Artillery Regiment (Matrosen Artillerie Regiment) 1.
+Construction of the battery started in September 1915 and the battery was operational on 13 April 1916.

 By the end of World War I, six guns in BSG mounts equipped Battery Friedrich August on the island of Wangerooge.
 Three of these were transferred to Helgoland after 1935 when Hitler renounced the Treaty of Versailles which had demilitarized the island.
 By 1938, they equipped Battery von Schröder and were manned by troops of the Second Naval Artillery Battalion (II.
 Marine-Artillerie-Abteilung), later 122nd Naval Artillery Battalion (122.
 Marine-Artillerie-Abteilung).
 After the French were defeated in 1940 all three guns were transferred to Le Trésorerie, near Boulogne-sur-Mer, France where they assumed their former name of Battery Friedrich August.
 These guns were initially in open barbettes with 360° traverse, but these were later rebuilt into concrete casemates with overhead cover. that could elevate to 50 degrees and train 220 degrees in either direction.